 Infrastructure work at Jennifer Lane was made possible through a generous contribution from the James and Irene Hunter Foundation.
 Without that gift, Bennington County Habitat would not have been able to take on a project of this magnitude.

-A private developer, Vermont Traditional Builders, is building a house on one of the Jennifer Lane lots and will sell that house at no profit to a family whose annual income is no greater than 125% of the median income for Bennington County.
+A private developer, Vermont Traditional Builders, has built one house on one of the Jennifer Lane lots and will sell that house to a family whose annual income is no greater than 125% of the median income for Bennington County.
 The house will carry a deed restriction making it perpetually affordable.
 Upon sale of the house to an income-qualifying family, Vermont Traditional Builders will pay Bennington County Habitat $50,000 for the purchase of the lot.
 We hope to form similar partnerships with other private developers.

 The Town of Manchester’s idea for affordable housing has been made possible, in part, by Bennington County Habitat for Humanity’s homeownership program.
 More than a decade after Town Manager Webster first mentioned there was land available on Jennifer Lane, eight families have partnered with Bennington County Habitat and numerous supporters of affordable homeownership to buy truly affordable homes in Manchester Center.